1915: Last edition of The Royal Automobile Club Journal was publwashed.

 A sneak peek at the latest cars to be showcased in the magnificent rotunda in the Pall Mall clubhouse.

-Take a glimpse into authentic motoring history in Britain through the Club's collection of former RAC patrol vehicles.
+Take a glimpse into authentic motoring history in Britain through the Club's collection of veteran cars and former RAC patrol vehicles.

 As Britain's first and most influential motoring organisation, the Royal Automobile Club was born over a hundred years ago out of a love of motoring.